 All of that said, Fattmerchant Mobile, as a standalone product, doesn’t offer ideal pricing for every business.
 So it’s very important that you do the math and make sure it will work for your needs.
-The app is also an iOS exclusive, so get your iPads and iPhones ready.
+Until recently, the app was also an iOS exclusive, but I am happy to say an Android version of Fattmerchant Mobile recently launched, even if it’s not quite as robust as the iOS equivalent.
 And finally, while the platform is similar to Square, you don’t get particularly advanced inventory management or other features.
 If you want a virtual terminal, Fattmerchant sits solidly in the above-average category, feature wise, but it’s not offering the most bang for your buck.

 All things considered, Fattmerchant Mobile merits a very, very respectable 4.5 stars out of 5 and our general recommendation.
 A pricing plan for low-volume or small-ticket merchants and some slight improvements to the overall value of the platform would push Fattmerchant Mobile toward that 5-star rating.